 Our first CD is now available for purchase in our Store!

-The members of Interstate Thirty first met late one winter
+The members of Interstate Thirty first met late one cold winter

 night in a Waffle House located along I-30.
-As they were each scarfing down a
+After they had exhausted the typical Waffle House activities such as scarfing down a

 quality music on the jukebox.
 Suddenly they discovered that they all longed for

-After some initial arguments about the acceptability of falsetto tenor, whether electric instruments were allowed, single microphone vs. individual microphones, and whether Scruggs or Reno was a better banjo picker, the five somewhat came to terms and agreed to form a band with a goal to create a hard driving sound that combined traditional, gospel, and non-traditional bluegrass.
+After some initial arguments about the acceptability of falsetto tenor, electric vs. upright bass, single microphone vs. individual microphones, and whether Scruggs or Reno was a better banjo picker, and after taking the all-important step of securing spousal permission for their new endeavor, they somewhat came to terms and agreed to form a bluegrass band.
+(This is normally where a write-up of this type would say what the band wanted their music to sound like, but all of those words (traditional, progressive, hard-driving, etc.) have been worn out by other bands writing descriptions like this.)

 Interstate Thirty first performed together in 2011 in Bryant, AR, and quickly realized they needed more practice and planning.
 After playing a few more shows together, they finally decided to get serious about practicing together in 2013.
-The band’s name obviously derives from a road, of which its members are scattered up and down and must take to get anywhere to practice or play.
+The band’s name obviously derives from a road, of which its original members were scattered up and down and had to take to get anywhere to practice or play.
 But to be honest, this name was decided on primarily because it was not already taken by another band.
-If you like hard driving bluegrass, then buckle up and hang on tight!
-Interstate Thirty is going to crank up the speed.